-Are you ready for winter?
-Freezing temperatures, blustery winds, ice, sleet and snow can all cause severe damage to your self-storage facility and property, especially if you are not prepared for them.
-Winter conditions can present severe exposures to your building and the systems necessary to keep your self-storage facility running.
-Wet and icy conditions can also increase your liability risk by presenting greater potential for your tenant to slip or fall.
+Winter weather can present severe exposures to your self-storage operation and the systems necessary to keep your facility running.
+Freezing temperatures, blustery winds, ice, sleet and snow can all cause extensive damage to your buildings and property, especially if you are not prepared for them.
+Wet and icy conditions can also increase your liability risk by presenting greater potential for your tenants to slip or fall.

-To give you some idea of just how damaging cold temperatures and heavy snow can be, consider the blizzard of 1993, which was the fifth most costly insured catastrophe in the history of the United States and caused an estimated $1.75 billion in damage.
-Much of the damage attributed to this storm was from frozen pipes, roof collapse due to the weight of snow, and interior water seepage due to blocked roof drains--most of which could have been reduced or eliminated had business owners been properly prepared.
-Unfortunately, due to the late date of the storm (mid-March) and its unusually wide geographic coverage, many unsuspecting business owners found themselves either unprepared or uninsured, and suffered major losses.
+To give you some idea of just how damaging cold temperatures and heavy snow can be, consider the blizzard of 1993, which was the fifth most-costly insured catastrophe in the history of the United States and caused an estimated $1.75 billion in damage.
+Much of the damage attributed to this storm was from frozen pipes, roof collapse (due to the weight of snow) and interior water seepage (due to blocked roof drains).
+This damage could have been reduced or eliminated had business owners been properly prepared.
+Unfortunately, the late date of the storm (mid-March) and its unusually wide geographic coverage found many unsuspecting business owners either unprepared or uninsured, and major losses were suffered.

-When considering the risk that winter weather poses to your self-storage facility, keep in mind that significant property damage may not necessarily occur only in those states that experience the harshest winters.
+When considering the risk winter weather poses to your self-storage facility, keep in mind significant property damage may not necessarily occur only in those states that experience the harshest winters.
 Regions in which cold weather is the exception may suffer even greater losses.
-For example, an Arctic cold wave hit the Deep South in December of 1996, plunging temperatures toward record lows.
-At that time, below-freezing conditions extended from the citrus country in Florida, all along the Mexican border, reaching far into Texas, causing major losses.
-(Of course, Northern locations are most likely to be hard-hit on a regular basis.
-That same year, Minnesota and Iowa experienced record blizzard conditions, with wind chills reaching 55 degrees below zero; and many residents of the Dakotas were stranded after two days of heavy snowstorms left drifts at rooftop levels).
+For example, an Arctic cold wave hit the deep South in December 1996, plunging temperatures toward record lows.
+At that time, below-freezing conditions extended from the citrus country in Florida, all along the Mexican border, and far into Texas, causing major losses.
+Of course, Northern locations are most likely to be hard-hit on a regular basis.
+That same year, Minnesota and Iowa experienced record blizzard conditions, with wind chills reaching 55 degrees below zero; and many residents of the Dakotas were stranded after two days of heavy snowstorms left drifts at rooftop levels.

-- Ensure that doors and windows are weather-tight and secure any unnecessary openings.
+- Ensure doors and windows are weather-tight and secure any unnecessary openings.

 - Inspect remote areas for possible freezing and keep portable heaters on hand.